ABOUT THE HAMMILL INSTITUTE ON DISABILITIES

 The Institute was organized in 2005 exclusively for charitable, scientific, and educational purposes to enhance the well-being of people with disabilities, their parents, and the professionals who are devoted to their interests.

 As a nonprofit publisher, the Institute collaborates with professional associations to publish society journals and monographs.
-The associations for which the Institute publishes scholarly journals include the American Council on Rural Special Education, the American Rehabilitation Counseling Association, the Association for Positive Behavioral Support, the Council for Learning Disabilities, and six divisions of the Council for Exceptional Children (Council for Educational Diagnostic Services; Division for Career Development and Transition; Division for Communication, Language, and Deaf/Hard of Hearing; Division for Developmental Disabilities; Division for Emotional and Behavioral Health; and the Division for Research).
+The associations for which the Institute publishes scholarly journals include the American Council on Rural Special Education, the American Rehabilitation Counseling Association, the Association for Positive Behavioral Support, the Council for Learning Disabilities, and six divisions of the Council for Exceptional Children (Division on Autism and Developmental Disabilities; Division for Career Development and Transition; Division for Communication, Language, and Deaf/Hard of Hearing; Division for Emotional and Behavioral Health; Division of Evaluation and Assessment for Learning; and the Division for Research).

 In addition to publishing professional journals, the Institute publishes (a) books and instructional materials that focus on the education, rehabilitation, and transition of people who have special needs and (b) assessments that are used to identify individuals with disabilities and determine the severity of their problems, inventory their specific intervention needs, and monitor their progress.